 The Poor Ghost by Christina Rossetti is a 9 stanza poem, each stanza is made up of four lines.
 The rhyme scheme of the poem is AAAA BBBB CCCC… continuing on until the last stanza repeats BBBB.
 This poem is a conversation between a man and his female lover, come back from the dead.
 He questions her appearance, and she responds, telling him he will know death soon.
 He shows fear of death and the woman begins to question his love for her.
 He responds explaining that he did love her but that love ends at death.
-At the end of the poem the female spirit is resolved to sleep in her grave until judgement day in which she will see her lover again.
+At the end of The Poor Ghost, the female spirit is resolved to sleep in her grave until judgment day in which she will see her lover again.

 The Poor Ghost Analysis

 ‘Oh whence do you come, my dear friend, to me,

 With your golden hair all fallen below your knee,

 And your face as white as snowdrops on the lea,